bradkav/EarthScatterLikelihood/README.md

 * `modulation.f90` - functions for loading in, storing and interpolating the results of the DaMaSCUS simulations for the local DM density and velocity distribution.
 * `DDrate.f90` - functions for calculating direct detection scattering rates, velocity integrals, event numbers etc.
 * `expt.f90` - contains (hard-coded) experimental parameters (such as exposure time, detector mass, resolution, latitude, etc.)
-* `GenerateEvents.f90` - event generator, samples recoil events for a given cross section and local density and saves the results to file.
+* `GenerateEvents.f90` - event generator, samples recoil events for a given mass, cross section and local density and saves the results to file.
+* `GenerateEvents_Asimov.f90` - Asimov event generator.
 * `rnglib.f90` and `ranlib_poisson.f90` - random number generators needed to generate Poisson random variables.
 Note that these files have been taken and adapted from https://people.sc.fsu.edu/~jburkardt/f_src/rnglib/rnglib.html.
 It's possible that some of these could be removed and consolidated if you can come up with a simple Poisson generator.

 #### The inner workings

 The basic idea is that calling `initialise_modulation` will read in all the velocity and density tables, ready to interpolate.
 Then when you call `dRdE(E, t, ...)` (the event rate), it calculates the isodetection angle of the detector at time `t`, calculates the value of `vmin` corresponding to `E` and then performs a linear interpolation to get the correct value of eta, the velocity integral.
-It's actually a 3-dimensional interpolation, because it also interpolates for the value of the cross section (in this case though, it's a linear interpolation in log10(sigma_SI), which turns out to give much smoother results).
+It's actually a 4-dimensional interpolation, because it also interpolates for the value of the mass and cross section (in this case though, it's a linear interpolation in log10(m) and log10(sigma_SI), which turns out to give much smoother results).

 There's also a similar interpolation which happens for the value of the local density at a given isodetection angle (and cross section).

 Functions like `Nevents` then just integrate over time and energy to obtain the number of events per kg of detector.
 We then just multiply by the detector mass and any correction if we want to change the 'free' value of the local density and this gives the total event rate.
 There are a number of other functions which calculate, for example, the number of events at a fixed time (`Nevents_fixedt`) or the recoil spectrum integrated over time (`dRdE_res_tint`).

+The event rate calculations include a fixed flat background rate (`BG_rate` in `expt.f90`).

 #### To-Do

 * Add header information to events.txt files
-* Add backgrounds and background likelihood
 * Improve bounds-checking in `interp_eta_scalar` (in `modulation.f90`)
+* Write a set of standard tests and make sure that the codes agree between here and dropbox...
+* Update the `Nevents` calculation so that `E_max` is larger and intrinsic (i.e. doesn't need to be fed to the code...)
+* Extend to lower values of m_x by using scaling relations